yahvz01/traversablejs/README.md

 # traversablejs

-This generic collection library, written by Typescript
+Generic collection library, written by Typescript

-`Currently, This collection library is testing)
-Only tests on numbers type have been performed`

  [npm][npm-url]

 in JavaScript
 in TypeScript